+The CIPFA Treasury Management Code requires the CFO to ensure that all members tasked with treasury management responsibilities, including scrutiny of the treasury management function, receive appropriate training relevant to their needs and understand fully their roles and responsibilities.
 The revised Code requires for the knowledge and skills of officers and members involved in the treasury management function to be proportionate to the size and complexity of the treasury management conducted by each authority.
 A register of training is also to be maintained.